NikhilMukraj/mod-qsar/README.md

 - Filename
   - `id` : Valid target ID (either input a valid ChEMBL target to pull from the ChEMBL database or a valid UniProt target to pull from BindingDB)
   - `activity_type` : Valid type of binding activity from ChEMBL or BindingDB, (`IC50` or `EC50` for example)
-  - `tag` : String representing tag to use in `preprocessor.sh` script
+  - `tag` : String representing tag to use in `preprocessor.sh` script, prefixes each file generated with the tag
   - `min` : Float minimum threshold for being considered active (in nM)
   - `max` : Float maximum threshold for being considered active (in nM)
     - `min` and `max` arguments only necessary for classification, for a regression dataset omit these arguments